Letterhead requirements: Legal procedures you need to follow

 When designing your company letterhead and order form you could be forgiven for solely concentrating on their design and the quality of paper they are printed on.

 Thankfully the requirements are simple.
-They also vary by the type of business run.
+However, they do vary by the type of business run.

 If you are a partnership business your letterheads, order forms, receipts and even invoices must include the names of all partners and the address of the main office.
 If there are many partners then it is also acceptable to state where a list of partners may be found.